SmartThings Disconnect

 Step 3

-Weak signal at the washer location — typically below -70 dBm — causes intermittent drops even when initial pairing succeeds, because the WiFi module loses its handshake under load.
-Use a free WiFi analyzer app on your phone held at washer height to check the actual signal strength at that spot.
-If the reading is below -70 dBm, move the router closer or install a WiFi extender within line of sight of the laundry area before troubleshooting further.
+Weak signal at the washer location — typically below -70 dBm — causes intermittent drops, even when initial pairing succeeds because the Wi-Fi module loses its handshake under load.
+Use a free Wi-Fi analyzer app on your phone held at washer height to check the actual signal strength at that spot.
+If the reading is below -70 dBm, move the router closer or install a Wi-Fi extender within line of sight of the laundry area before troubleshooting further.

 Step 4

-Outdated firmware on the washer’s WiFi module can introduce compatibility bugs with the SmartThings cloud, causing repeated disconnections or the washer disappearing from the app entirely.
+Outdated firmware on the washer’s Wi-Fi module can introduce compatibility bugs with the SmartThings cloud, causing repeated disconnections or the washer disappearing from the app entirely.
 In the SmartThings app, tap the washer device, go to device settings, and select Update to check for and install any available firmware.
 Do not interrupt power to the washer during a firmware update, as an incomplete flash can corrupt the module and require hardware replacement.

 Step 5

-If the washer never displays a WiFi icon at all after a reset, the WiFi PCB module itself has likely failed and no amount of software troubleshooting will restore connectivity.
+If the washer never displays a Wi-Fi icon at all after a reset, the Wi-Fi PCB module itself has likely failed, and no amount of software troubleshooting will restore connectivity.
 Unplug the washer from the wall outlet before opening any panels — capacitors on the control board can hold a charge, so wait at least 60 seconds after unplugging.
-Remove the top or rear panel to access the control board area, locate the small WiFi PCB with its antenna lead, and replace it with an OEM Samsung module matching your model number to ensure firmware compatibility.
+Remove the top or rear panel to access the control board area, locate the small Wi-Fi PCB with its antenna lead, and replace it with an OEM Samsung module matching your model number to ensure firmware compatibility.

 Step 6

-After installing the replacement WiFi module, the washer will have no stored network credentials and must be paired as a new device in SmartThings.
-Plug the washer back in, wait for it to fully boot, then follow the standard SmartThings add-device flow and enter your 2.4 GHz WiFi credentials when prompted.
-Confirm the WiFi icon appears steady on the washer display before closing the app — a blinking icon indicates it is still attempting to authenticate, which may point to an incorrect password or band issue.
+After installing the replacement Wi-Fi module, the washer will have no stored network credentials and must be paired as a new device in SmartThings.
+Plug the washer back in, wait for it to fully boot, then follow the standard SmartThings add-device flow and enter your 2.4 GHz Wi-Fi credentials when prompted.
+Confirm the Wi-Fi icon appears steady on the washer display before closing the app — a blinking icon indicates it is still attempting to authenticate, which may point to an incorrect password or band issue.

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your Samsung WF50BG8300AV (Front Load) on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your Samsung WF50BG8300AV (Front Load) on Amazon:

-- Samsung SmartThings washer WiFi reconnect procedure
+- Samsung SmartThings washer Wi-Fi reconnect procedure

-- Samsung WF50BG8300AV WiFi module replacement
+- Samsung WF50BG8300AV Wi-Fi module replacement

-- home router 2.4GHz band WiFi washer compatibility
+- Home router 2.4GHz band Wi-Fi washer compatibility

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all the steps above, the problem may involve a failed main control board, a worn drive motor or bearing assembly, or wiring that requires specialized diagnostic equipment.
+Contact a licensed appliance technician — and shut off both the hot and cold supply valves before any work that opens the fill circuit.

-“`htmlHow Much Does This Repair Cost?
+How Much Does This Repair Cost?

 DIY parts for fixing a SmartThings disconnect on the Samsung WF50BG8300AV typically run $10–$50, covering items like a replacement Wi-Fi module or control board component.
 A professional service call for the same issue usually costs $150–$300 in labor and parts.
 Tackling this repair yourself can save you $100–$250 or more.

-“` ## Frequently Asked QuestionsFrequently Asked Questions
+Frequently Asked Questions

 Why does my Samsung WF50BG8300AV keep disconnecting from SmartThings?